ahlashkari/NTLFlowLyzer/README.md

 For citation in your works and also understanding NTLFlowLyzer completely, you can find below published papers:

-- "NLFlowLyzer: Toward generating an intrusion detection dataset and intruders behavior profiling through network layer traffic analysis and pattern extraction," MohammadMoein Shafi, Arash Habibi Lashkari, Arousha Haghighian Roudsari, Computers & Security, 2024, 104160, ISSN 0167-4048, https://doi.org/10.1016/j.cose.2024.104160.
+- "NTLFlowLyzer: Towards generating an intrusion detection dataset and intruders behavior profiling through network and transport layers traffic analysis and pattern extraction", MohammadMoein Shafi, Arash Habibi Lashkari, Arousha Haghighian Roudsari, Computers & Security, 2024, 104160, ISSN 0167-4048, https://doi.org/10.1016/j.cose.2024.104160.

 # Contributing